muhammadut/Categorical_Feature_Embeddings_Using_Deep_Factorization_Machines/README.md

 ## Overview

 Welcome to this GitHub repository focused on leveraging DeepFM for extracting meaningful feature embeddings from categorical data.
 DeepFM combines the best of factorization machines and deep learning, making it a powerful tool for capturing both low- and high-order feature interactions.
-The notebook in this repo aims to provide a comprehensive guide, including basic code and some  documentation, to generate and utilize categorical feature embeddings for various real-world applications.
+The notebook in this repo aims to provide a starting guide, including basic code and some  documentation, to generate and utilize categorical feature embeddings for various real-world applications.

 ## Why Categorical Feature Embeddings?